paulkarpenko/us-code-ui/uscode/title-41-public-contracts/chapter-047-chapter-47.md

 (1) This section shall not apply to any element of the intelligence community, as defined in section 3(4) of the National Security Act of 1947 ([50 U.S.C.
 401a(4)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section401a/4&num=0&edition=prelim)).

-(2) This section shall not apply to any disclosure made by an employee of a contractor, subcontractor, or grantee of an element of the intelligence community if such disclosure—
+(2) This section shall not apply to any disclosure made by an employee of a contractor, subcontractor, grantee, or subgrantee of an element of the intelligence community if such disclosure—

   (A) relates to an activity of an element of the intelligence community; or

-  (B) was discovered during contract, subcontract, or grantee services provided to an element of the intelligence community.
+  (B) was discovered during contract, subcontract, grantee, or subgrantee services provided to an element of the intelligence community.

 **(g) Definitions.—** In this section: